emilyjimenez/DOTNET-DDR-DeliciousDrinkReviews/README.md

 1. _Clone [Delicious Drink Reviews](https://github.com/emilyjimenez/DOTNET-DDR-DeliciousDrinkReviews) from Github in the terminal of your choice._

-2. _Navigate to the solution folder in your prefered terminal and run the commands `dotnet restore`, `dotnet build`, and then `dotnet run`._
+2. _Navigate to the solution folder in your prefered terminal and run the commands `dotnet restore`, `dotnet build`, and then `dotnet ef database update`._

-3. _After running dotnet run, the application should appear in your browser.
+3. _Now enter `dotnet run` into your terminal!
+After running dotnet run, the application should appear in your browser.
 To look at source code, open up the solution folder in your preferred text editor._

 ## Known Bugs